 Before you know it, it will be Christmastime again.
 The lights will go up along the city streets, carols will play on the radio and the parking spots at the mall will magically disappear.
 But there’s nothing more magical during the holiday season than to visit a town that completely transforms into a winter wonderland.
 And these five towns in North Carolina do exactly that, and then some!

 Perhaps the most famous Christmas town in North Carolina is McAdenville.
-After all, it has been dubbed “Christmas Town U.S.A.” and can receive up to a whopping 600,000 visitors from all over the country in one season.
+After all, it has been dubbed “Christmas Town U.S.A.” and receives visitors from all over the country.
 Each year, the residents of McAdenville turn their small town into a glowing Christmas scene that stretches for 1.3 miles and includes over 500,000 red, green and white lights.
-The display begins with a special lighting ceremony at the beginning of December where a local elementary school student pulls the big switch.
-Then, the lights glow every night, from 5:30 to 9:30 pm during the week and from 5:30 to 11:00 pm on the weekends.
+The display begins with a special lighting ceremony where a local elementary school student pulls the big switch.
 Since the lights are controlled by automatic timers, they will go off on time no matter how many people are still in line, so make sure you schedule your visit appropriately.
 And there WILL be a line… a long one since McAdenville is one of the most popular Christmas attractions in the state.
-But you will have a better chance at a shorter wait if you visit Monday through Thursday.
-The display and parking are both free and you can choose to get out of your car and walk the lights as well.
-Which you probably will want to do so you can see some of the beautiful displays up close and personal!

 If you ever visited Germany during the holidays, you probably know about the infamous Christmas markets that spring up in the streets.
 But now you can experience the wonder and magic of the Christmas market without having to leave the country.
 Romare Bearden Park in Charlotte turns into the Charlotte Christmas Village each year, and features specialty foods like strudel, bratwurst, sauerkraut, roasted nuts, Lebkuchen (gingerbread), almond shortbread cookies and the mulled spiced wine known as gluwhein, as well as Christmas ornaments and décor, arts and crafts, toys and other handmade products.
-Visitors can also enjoy live German music and performances, family friendly holiday movies and of course, a visit with Santa, then explore Charlotte’s other top attractions.
+Visitors can also enjoy live German music and performances, family-friendly holiday movies and of course, a visit with Santa, then explore Charlotte’s other top attractions.

 The town of Benson is home to the oldest and largest Christmas light show in Eastern North Carolina – Meadow Lights.
-The family-owned and operated business that began over 40 years ago, features ten acres of light displays including six scenes depicting the life of Jesus Christ.
+The family-owned and operated business that began over 40 years ago, features 10 acres of light displays including six scenes depicting the life of Jesus Christ.
 Although you can see the lights from the road, you’ll want to experience the fun and whimsy of the train ride that takes you through the display and keeps you warm on cold winter nights.
-There’s also a 16-horse carousel, an Old Country Store that sells drinks and over 300 varieties of old fashioned candy and visits with Santa.
-The entire attraction is free and opens to the public in mid-November.
+There’s also a 16-horse carousel, an Old Country Store that sells drinks and over 300 varieties of old-fashioned candy and visits with Santa.
 In addition, the town also celebrates “Christmas on Main” with a Christmas tree lighting, parade and visits with Santa.